MaterializeInc/materialize/doc/user/content/sql/system-catalog.md

 The `mz_objects` view contains a row for each table, source, view, materialized view, sink, index, connection, secret, type, and function in the system.

+IDs for all objects represented in `mz_objects` share a namespace.
+If there is a view with ID u1, there will never be a table, source, view, materialized view, sink, index, connection, secret, type, or function with ID u1.

 Field       | Type       | Meaning
 ------------|------------|--------